Oka Tokat (2012 TV series)

-Oka Tokat (stylized as Oka2Kat) is a Philippine paranormal, supernatural drama, horror fiction series which aired on ABS-CBN from February 4 to May 5, 2012.
-It is a stand-alone sequel to the 1997 television series !Oka Tokat.
-A full trailer was launched during Budoy.
+Oka Tokat (stylized as Oka2Kat) is a Philippine television drama horror fantasy series broadcast by ABS-CBN.
+The series is remake of 1997 Philippine television drama series Oka Tokat.
+Directed by Ato M. Bautista, Theodore C. Boborol and Neal F. Del Rosario, it stars Paul Salas, Makisig Morales, Sue Ramirez, Jane Oineza and Joshua Colet.
+It aired on the network's Yes Weekend line up from February 4 to May 5, 2012.

 Overview

 Synopsis

 It focuses on five teens who need to retrieve stolen cursed objects and save the whole town from its near destruction at the hands of an unseen evil.
 Andrew (Paul Salas), a young bullied city boy, wants to have a complete family.
 When his parents got separated, he lives with his call center-agent mother Alice (Dimples Romana).
 Right after being bullied again, Andrew is enjoined by his mother to temporarily live in Pueblo Peligro with his grandfather Inong (Nanding Josef), who unbeknownst to them, secures cursed objects in a secret chamber in their family-owned local museum.
 As Andrew adjusts in his new world, he rediscovers his family roots, meets his "crush" and finds himself drawn to the cursed objects, which on one fateful night, are stolen leading to the death of his grandfather.
 With the help of his newfound friends Neil (Makisig Morales), Luna (Sue Anna Ramirez), Princess (Jane Oineza), and Joey (Joshua Colet), Andrew embarks on a quest to redeem the damned antiques and consequently give justice to his grandfather's death.

 But as Andrew and his friends reclaim those doomed objects, they are inevitably enmeshed in a life-altering, horrific and fun adventure, filled with seemingly insurmountable obstacles and schemes by an unknown force of evil that will put their friendship to the ultimate test.